devmotion/www.widmann.dev/blog/2020/07/palmerpenguins.md

-@def title = "Palmer penguins"
+@def title = "PalmerPenguins.jl"
 @def hascode = true
 @def hasplotly = true
 @def published = "2020-07-28"

-# Palmer penguins dataset
+# PalmerPenguins.jl

 Are you looking for a dataset for data exploration and visualization?
 Maybe you should consider the